‘The Goldbergs’ Cast Reacts To The Death Of Jackson Odell

 — Wendi McLendon-Covey (@wendimclendonco) June 10, 2018

 In addition to The Goldbergs stars, Modern Family star Ariel Winter posted a statement about Jackson Odell’s passing to Twitter.
-Winter revealed that she knew Jackson since they were 12 years old and that she was happy to reunite with him for an episode of Modern Family.
+Winter revealed that she knew Jackson since they were 12-years-old and that she was happy to reunite with him for an episode of Modern Family.
 Winter’s co-star, Rico Rodriguez, retweeted her post about the late actor.
 You can see it below.

 — Ariel Winter (@arielwinter1) June 10, 2018